openstack-infra/system-config/doc/source/sysadmin.rst

-To ensure that code review and testing are not bypassed in the public Git repositories, only Gerrit will be permitted to commit code to OpenStack repositories.
+To ensure that code review and testing are not bypassed in the public Git repositories, only Gerrit will be permitted to commit code to OpenContrail repositories.
 Because GitHub always allows project administrators to commit code, accounts that have access to manage the GitHub projects necessarily will have commit access to the repositories.
-Therefore, to avoid inadvertent commits to the public repositories, unique administrative-only accounts must be used to manage the OpenStack GitHub organization and projects.
+Therefore, to avoid inadvertent commits to the public repositories, unique administrative-only accounts must be used to manage the OpenContrail GitHub organization and projects.
 These accounts will not be used to check out or commit code for any project.

 Root only information
 #####################

-Some information is only relevant if you have root access to the system - e.g. you are an OpenStack CI root operator, or you are running a clone of the OpenStack CI infrastructure for another project.
+Some information is only relevant if you have root access to the system - e.g. you are an OpenContrail CI root operator, or you are running a clone of the OpenContrail CI infrastructure for another project.

 Backups
 =======